-- 1. Principal discharge diagnosis of heart failure - 2.
-Enrolled in Medicare fee-for-service (FFS) Part A and Part B for the 12 months prior to the date of the index admission and Part A during the index admission, or those who are VA beneficiaries - 3.
-Aged 65 or over - 4.
-Not transferred from another acute care facility
+- 1. Having a principal discharge diagnosis of AMI; - 2.
+Enrolled in Medicare fee-for-service (FFS) Part A and Part B for the 12 months prior to the date of the index admission and Part A during the index admission, or those who are VA beneficiaries; - 3.
+Aged 65 or over; and - 4.
+Not transferred from another acute care facility.

-We have explicitly tested the measure for those aged 65+ years and those aged 65+ years (see Testing Attachment for details).
+We have explicitly tested the measure for those aged 65+ years (see Testing Attachment for details).